 Health Sciences

 No more than 24% of the program requirements for this degree may be in traditional business subjects.

-Consult with your academic advisor for courses which may satisfy both the General Education requirements and common prerequisites.
+Consult with your academic advisor for courses that may satisfy both the General Education requirements and common prerequisites.

+Health Sciences